24 Hours of Le Mans: Coverage

-Appearances in media

 Vintage racing

 Since 2001, the ACO has allowed the "Le Mans Legend" event to participate on the full Circuit de la Sarthe.
 These exhibition races involve classic cars that had previously run at Le Mans or are similar to those.
 Each year, a particular era of cars may participate, with the featured era changing from year to year.
 Though most drivers in this event are amateurs, some noted professional drivers have appeared to race cars they had previously run, such as Stirling Moss and Derek Bell.

 Starting in 2002, the "Le Mans Classic" has been held as a biennial event on the full 13 km circuit in July.
 The races take place over a full 24-hour day/night cycle, with starts on set times allowing cars from the same era to compete simultaneously.
 A team typically consists of a car in each class.
 The team with the most points accumulated over five or six classes is declared the overall winner.
 The classes are based on the era in which the cars would have competed.
 The exact class requirements are re-evaluated for every event since the age for the youngest entries is shifted by two years for each event.
 In the first event, five classes ran more short races; later events have featured six classes running fewer but longer races.
 Drivers are required to have an FIA International Competition license.
 This event also includes a large Concours d'Elegance and auction.